clearblueskymind/ContemplativeRuleOfLife/Practices/2025-07-01_Morning-Porch-Practice.md

 - Just sitting in being
 - Non-meditation, open awareness

 ---

+## 13. 🔁 Transition Posture — Royal Seated Balance
+- After final Shikantaza
+- One foot flat on the floor, the other leg folded inward
+- Rest forearm on knee, upright and relaxed
+- Switch sides for balance
+- Bridges stillness into movement
+---

 > _“This is how the day began: in silence, in breath, in return.”_